A Report by Marco Schleicher, MA

 In 2017, I worked in the assistant director department of two Bollywood blockbuster films.
 The films were shot in and around London.
 Bollywood is fantastic for a young assistant director, since there are many large crowd scenes.
 Nearly every day, we had between 150 and 200 extras to coordinate and to direct.

 In beautiful locations, we shot large wedding scenes, engagement parties, and other scenes involving large groups of actors and extras.
+The leading part of the first film was played by Anil Kapoor (known for “Slumdog Millionaire” and “Mission: Impossible 4”).
 We were about 10 people in the assistant director department on both films.
 My duties included to coordinate and direct the extras on set, to stage large crowd scenes, to take care of the continuity in the background and to communicate what the director wants.

 I also worked in the assistant director department of a huge Hollywood movie shooting in Budapest, and I worked as 2nd assistant director for the public Austrian TV for about a year.